jullienl/HPE-Synergy-OneView-demos/README.md

 This repository stores a large number of PowerShell scripts, Ansible playbooks and more for HPE Synergy and Proliant Servers.

+Information and requirements are listed in the comment section of each scripts/playbooks.

 HPE-API-Postman-Collections contains various Postman collections of executable API requests for: